Johnny-Knighten/ark-sa-server/README.md

   * You will need to copy the config files out of the volume, make your changes, and then copy them back in (will not show an example of this)
   * Another alternative for docker volume usage is to open a bash shell in the container while it is running, install a text editor (current builds don't have them preinstalled), modify the files from there, and then restart the container.

-Here is an example example of installing nano in the container and modifying the config file as it runs:
+Here is an example of installing nano in the container and modifying the config file as it runs:

 ```bash
 # Open a bash shell in the container (below assumes a single docker container for ARK SA is running) otherwise use `docker ps` to get the container id